 Students are responsible for tuition, fees, books, uniforms, fingerprinting, required exams, supplies, and vaccinations/laboratory tests associated with completion of the Pharmacy Technician Program.
 A clinical fee is charged in addition to regular tuition for each program with a clinical component.
 This fee is required during the semester that a student is scheduled in PHAR 151.

-Based on spring 2020 tuition and fee schedule for the Certificate of Technical Studies in Pharmacy Technician.
+Based on fall 2021 tuition and fee schedule for the Certificate of Technical Studies in Pharmacy Technician.

 |Tuition and institutional fees for qualifications courses (must be taken prior to or concurrent with enrollment in PHAR prefix courses).||$2,141.52|